The title of this post is thanks to Jessica Lynn Rose (@jesslynnrose an American tweeter in the UK).

 There are indeed a wide variety of voices to be heard – and it can all be quite cacophonous at times.
 As in any other human interaction, there are petty things, there are important things, there are confusing things, there are challenging things, there are insightful things.

-There are also boring things, many of which revolve around attempts to “monetize” the community and users – sometimes in ways so ham-fisted as to be amusing.
+There are also boring things, many of which revolve around attempts to “monetize” the community and its users – sometimes in ways so ham-fisted as to be amusing.

 Many years ago, my book collection was declared “eclectic” by a psychology PhD student (so basically, a “professional opinion”).
 I think the same is true of the users I decided to follow on Twitter.